Sandscale Haws: Mycology

+In particular, one threatened species present, Wintergreen rust, had prompted a visit by mycologists from Kew Gardens as part of their Lost and Found Project, which sought to locate species that might have become extinct.
+The site has attracted visits by the British Mycological Society and international mycologists because of its significance.
+It is, to quote Dr Ridge, "a site of considerable importance for fungi in the UK".

 Protection

 Sandscale Haws was formerly a separate Site of Special Scientific Interest, but in 1990 it was amalgamated with other SSSIs to form the Duddon Estuary SSSI.
 It is also protected under the European Union´s Directives relating to wildlife and nature conservation.